vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/2025-05/Philocoffea-257.md

 > Acidity almost not tastable with milk, next day try to do espresso only, try 7 grind, and coarser with 1:2.5 ~ 1:3 yield.
+Also explore 1:1.5 yield with finer grind with and without milk.